manojscoder/DSA_for_interview/README.md

 ## About

 This repository is created to help aspiring software engineers and developers prepare for technical interviews.
-It includes solutions to problems from platforms like LeetCode, HackerRank, and Codeforces, organized by problem categories for easy navigation and reference.
+It includes solutions to problems from platforms like LeetCode, HackerRank, and Codeforces, organized by problem categories.

 ## Problem Categories